Measuring Body Fat

 Other information

 While the BMI measurement has its critics, the waist-hip ratio is often regarded as better.
-The value represents the amount of fat in the waist, hips and buttocks.
-So how is it calculated?
-This is what health line suggest
+The value represents the amount of fat in the waist, hips, and buttocks.
+So, how is it calculated?
+Healthline suggests this.

 To measure it yourself: